 - Respect the person's need for privacy.

 - Support the person’s spirituality.
 Let them talk about what has meaning for them, pray with them if they’d like, and arrange visits by spiritual leaders and church members, if appropriate.
 Keep objects that are meaningful to the person close at hand.

 What other issues should caregivers be aware of?

 It’s just as important for caregivers to take care of their own health at this time.
-Family caregivers are affected by their loved one’s health more than they realize.
+Family and caregivers are affected by their loved one’s health more than they realize.
 Taking care of a sick person often causes physical and emotional fatigue, stress, depression, and anxiety.
 Because of this, it’s important for caregivers to take care of their own body, mind, and spirit.
 Helping themselves will give them more energy, help them cope with stress, and cause them to be better caregivers as a result.

 It’s also helpful if caregivers ask for support from friends and family members.
 Such help is important to help lessen the many tasks involved in taking care of a loved one who is sick or dying.

 What are some topics patients and family members can talk about?